Bill Would Require California Retailers To Have Gender-Neutral Sections; Violators Face Fines

-SACRAMENTO (CBS SF) — Retail stores in California may be required to maintain gender-neutral sections for clothes, toys and childcare articles under a new proposal from a Bay Area lawmaker.
+SACRAMENTO (CBS San Francisco) — Retail stores in California may be required to maintain gender-neutral sections for clothes, toys and childcare articles under a new proposal from a Bay Area lawmaker.

-The bill introduced by Assemblymember Evan Low (D-Campbell) would require retail department stores with 500 or more employees to maintain areas on their sales floor not divided by gender, which he says stigmatizes children who want to wear or play with something marketed for the opposite sex.READ MORE: Fremont Police Surround Home Following Shooting; 1 Injured
+The bill, introduced by Assemblymember Evan Low (D-Campbell), would require retail department stores with 500 or more employees to maintain areas on their sales floor not divided by gender.
+Low says this stigmatizes children who want to wear or play with something marketed for the opposite sex.READ MORE: Opponents Of Livermore Solar Power Project Trheaten Lawsuit

 In a press statement, Low also said It also incorrectly implies that their use by one gender is inappropriate.

-“I was inspired to introduce this bill after 8-year-old Britten asked, ‘Why should a store tell me what a girl’s shirt or toy is?’” said Low in a prepared statement.
+“I was inspired to introduce this bill after 8-year-old Britten asked, ‘Why should a store tell me what a girl’s shirt or toy is?’” he said in the statement.
 “Her bill will help children express themselves freely and without bias.
-We need to let kids be kids.”READ MORE: Man Found Shot Dead In East Oakland
+We need to let kids be kids.”READ MORE: COVID Reopening: Santa Clara County Indoor Dining, Gyms Open For 1st Time Since December After Shift To Red Tier

 Low’s bill, AB 2826, would also fine stores up to $1,000 for violating the policy.